Log inSign up for free

 1. Develop a systematic process for tracking your NPS and reacting to it.

 The customer experience is constantly evolving.
-If you can keep your finger on the pulse of your customer sentiment and take steps toward addressing their feedback quickly, you’ll be more likely to have loyal, happy customers.
+If you can keep your finger on the pulse of your customer sentiment and take steps towards addressing their feedback quickly, you’ll be more likely to have loyal, happy customers.

 2. Give the entire team a chance to engage with customers.